DarrelASandbox/playground-go/todd_mcleod/README.md

 >
 > marshaling is the process of transforming the memory representation of an object to a data format suitable for storage or transmission, and it is typically used when data must be moved between different parts of a computer program or from one program to another.
 >
-> The inverse of marshaling is called unmarshaling or demarshaling.
+> The inverse of marshaling is called unmarshalling or demarshalling.
 >
 > <b>As it relates to Golang and this section</b>
 >
-> This Marshaling and Unmarshaling is Golang trying to convert struct into JSON objects and JSON objects into Golang structs.
+> This Marshaling and Unmarshalling is Golang trying to convert struct into JSON objects and JSON objects into Golang structs.
 This section of the course is about how you can transfer to JSON and from JSON(string literal byte slice) back into Golang struct.
 >
 > Remember Golang is a web backend language, eventually we'll learn how to get JSON objects via HTTP request.
 While we don't yet know how to do that, Tod is preparing us for that future where we'll have put into a byte slice a JSON object as a string literal.
 Or the reverse take a JSON object that is a byte slice and convert it to a Golang struct.
 >